My husband's employer began using Cigna as a health insurance provider in 2011. We also have an HSA for the first time this year.

 NOTE: I asked what was happening with the payment to Vendor A. She said the investigation is currently on hold until the matter with Vendor B is solved...assuming Vendor B issue is solved they will use the same template to solve problem with Vendor A. Again...ridiculous...as if everything at Cigna were being done by hand with pen and paper in a back room.
 If they can't work on issues simultaneously they are operating in the dark ages.
 IMO, they are simply not in a hurry to refund my money because...they don't have to be.
 And that's what makes me the most angry.
 We are financially well off, but I know that this kind of gross incompetence could wreck some families with big medical bills and shaky credit.
 Absolutely, totally and completely disgusted with Cigna.

 The consequences of this clustered mess is that we have medical bills that are due...and in some instances past due...that we will either need to pay for out of pocket (and therefore lose the advantage of paying with pre-tax dollars with funds from our HSA) or risk having damage done to our credit...all because Cigna has taken our money and refused to return it.

 If anyone out there in HR is considering using Cigna, I can say loudly and clearly RUN THE OTHER WAY if you value your employers and their time and sanity.

-Review about: Cigna Health Insurance.
+Product or Service Mentioned: Cigna Health Insurance.